top of page

 Of course, note that while this can be a fascinating option, what you will be living into is nothing like the original traditional houses Beijingers used to inhabit in the past: most modern ones have private toilets and all the amenities of our contemporary world.
 It is anyway a great alternative to the infinite nondescript hotels you may find in the city and brings you closer to the local community so you can feel what is like living in a hutong today.

-⚪What if you are staying for long periods?
+What if you are staying for long periods?
 Hutong hotels, especially if booked through Western platforms, can be expensive and thus not the right choice if you are staying in Beijing for longer periods.
 In this case, check English websites such as The Beijinger where you can find posts with flats on rent.
 In every post, you will always find the WeChat contact of an agent.
 Agents are definitely the best option for you and can go on suggesting new places until you find your match.
 If you go to China for work or study, the institution/company you refer to will most likely provide accommodation or help you through the process.

-Guided Tours
+Guided Tours and Other Experiences

-The duration goes from 1 hour to half a day or even a full day and can include a bike or rickshaw ride, cooking classes, etc.
+There are a few options for guided/walking tours through the hutongs.
+The duration goes from 1 hour to half a day or even a full day and can include other activities such as a bike or rickshaw ride, cooking classes, calligraphy classes, food tours, etc.

 References:

-John Keay, China: A History, Harper Press, 2008.
+• John Keay, China: A History, Harper Press, 2008.

-Jonathan Clements, A Short History of Beijing, Haus Publishing, 2022.
+• Jonathan Clements, A Short History of Beijing, Haus Publishing, 2022.

-Kai Vogelsang, Geschichtes China, Reclam, 2012.
+• Kai Vogelsang, Geschichtes China, Reclam, 2012.

-Linda Javin, The Shortest History of China, Experiment, 2021.
+• Linda Javin, The Shortest History of China, Experiment, 2021.

-Nancy Shatzman Steinhardt, Chinese Architecture: A History, Princeton University Press, 2019.
+• Nancy Shatzman Steinhardt, Chinese Architecture: A History, Princeton University Press, 2019.

 your post was def the best one ive seen about hutongs. thank you so much! i have one question though: if you only have 1 afternoon/morning, which area would you go to? maybe thinking about authenticity. thank you again!